yonixw/libGDX-gamejam-sep-2024/README.md

 - `cleanIdea`: removes IntelliJ project data.
 - `clean`: removes `build` folders, which store compiled classes and built archives.
 - `eclipse`: generates Eclipse project data.
+- `html:dist`: compiles GWT sources.
+The compiled application can be found at `html/build/dist`: you can use any HTTP server to deploy it.
+- `html:superDev`: compiles GWT sources and runs the application in SuperDev mode.
+It will be available at [localhost:8080/html](http://localhost:8080/html).
+Use only during development.
 - `idea`: generates IntelliJ project data.
 - `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
 - `lwjgl3:run`: starts the application.